wootfish/eli.sohl.com/drafts/wangs-attack-2.md

 ```

 This step is a little strange in that it initializes $$m_4$$ to 0 and then sets
-only the required bits in it; as a result, any unconstrained bits will default
+only the required bits; as a result, any unconstrained bits will default to 0.

-to 0.
+A particularly pedantic critic might point out that this limits us to sampling

-A critic might point out that this guarantees we'll only ever find collisions
+collisions from a proper subset of the full collision space.
+This is true, but
-from a proper subset of the full collision space.
-I would reply that this subset
+the subset is big enough that we've still got more collisions than we'll ever
-is big enough that we've still got more collisions than we'll ever need.
-Plus, I
+need.
+Plus, I think the code reads better this way, and it runs marginally
-think the code reads better this way.[^6]
+faster than the alternative.[^6]

 [^6]: The alternative would be to initialize m_4 to `random.getrandbits(32)`, zero all the bits we've got constraints on, then proceed as above.
 That's not too difficult, but I just don't feel like it's really _necessary_ either, and -- as I keep finding myself saying -- the code is simpler this way.

 # $$a_6$$

-We're just going to skip over $$c_5$$ and $$b_5$$, because they're finnicky.
+We're just going to skip over $$c_5$$ and $$b_5$$ because they are finnicky.

 $$a_6$$ is another state whose constraints can sometimes interfere with our
 round-one constraints.
 The failure rate is low but nonzero.
 My (somewhat lazy)